 STEP 1: Glitterize the Hanger

 Take your hanger out of the ornament.
-Place it on a work surface covered in newspaper or other protectant.
+Place it on a work surface covered in newspaper or other protective surface.
 Paint it with Mod Podge and then sprinkle glitter over it making sure the surface is covered.
 Let dry.

 STEP 2: Create Paper Strips